Probably not, but family psychologist Maria Guerrero argues it may be harming them in other ways.

 So, no, your child is probably not going to be permanently harmed by playing violent video games once in a while (I recommend keeping screen exposure, of any kind, to a maximum of 1 hour a day).
 But it’s probably not doing them all that good either.
 In fact, I hear kids complaining of the peer pressure to play, fear of being left out, and humiliation for making mistakes or not having the latest gear.
 There are just so many other ways they could be spending their time, including just being bored!

 And remember, endorsing extended exposure to violence is also a reflection of your values as a parent.
-If you want your child to learn that violence is not something you or your family agrees with, being selective in the video games you choose, just like with the Hollywood videos you watch, is a good place to start.
+If you want your child to learn that violence is not something you or your family agrees with, being selective in the video games you choose, just like with the Hollywood movies you watch, is a good place to start.